All Episodes

 I mean, that's domination.

-And it actually the headline is Facebook sent a doctor on a secret mission to ask hospitals to share patient data.
+There's a CNBC report that is out today, and it actually, the headline is, Facebook sent a doctor on a secret mission to ask hospitals to share patient data.

-They were in talks with top hospitals, other medical groups as recently as last month about a proposal to share data about the social networks of their most vulnerable patients.
+They were in talks with top hospitals, other medical groups, as recently as last month about a proposal to share data about the social networks of their most vulnerable patients.

-And uh, you know, the idea was to build profiles of people, including their medical conditions and information and so on and so forth.
+And, you know, the idea was to build profiles of people, including their medical conditions and information and so on and so forth.

 But is there anything more intrusive than people's private personal health care?

-Uh Jonathan Gillam.
+Jonathan Gillam.

-I mean, that that is unbelievable.
+I mean, that is unbelievable.

-And here's something that goes right along with this, Sean that everybody needs to realize.
+And here's something that goes right along with this, Sean, that everybody needs to realize.

 Facebook owns Instagram.